 lifestyle full time in 2007.
 'We really don't know what day it is

 because we don't look at a calendar very much anymore,' says Jimmie

 Schalla, who was a warrant officer and mechanic with Army aviation.

 Living the RV lifestyle - taking to the open road in a motor home - may not be for everyone.

-Last year, the number of recreational vehicle-owning households numbered 8.9 million, a jump of 1 million from 2005, the survey said.
-About 8.5 percent of U.S. households own RVs.
+million from 2005, the survey said.
+About 8.5 percent of U.S.

 The statistics don't surprise Tom Dreyer, who manages the Fayetteville KOA RV campsite at the Wade exit of Interstate 95.